saturneric/GpgFrontend/manual/translate-interface.md

    comments and create conversations.
 6. Your work will apply in the next release.

+If you can't find the language you want to work in at the onilne transaltion platform.
+[Email ME](mailto:eric@bktus.com), and I will import it to the platform.

 ## Work Offline

 Most of the translation work is carried out by Google Translate.
 In most cases,